 Many companies must shift to mobile, and they will need apps to help them connect to their targeted audience.
 The problem is, not enough developers are available.
 To be a mobile app developer, you need to have an extensive tech background.
 The learning curve will be smaller for people already in the IT industry.
 However, if you’re persistent and patient, related courses are now in sites such as Udemy or Learning Tree.

 3. Online Teacher

 While children still pack private and public schools in the UK, more parents homeschool.
 A 2017 report cited how the number of homeschooled kids grew by over 35% within three years.

 With the coronavirus pandemic less likely to disappear within this year, more kids may need to receive online classes.
-It also means that the demand for online teachers will increase.
+It also means that the demand for home tuition will increase.

 Depending on the school, you may need to have a professional licence to do it.
 Otherwise, you can get into supplemental education.
 As a Native English speaker, you also have a market outside the UK.
 Online ESL teachers could earn about $20 an hour.

 As e-commerce expands, so does big data — and they are a lot.
 They now number 2.5 quintillion bytes and counting.
 Businesses need people who can make sense of all this to help them decide strategically.